babashka/cli/README.md

 ## Status

 This library is still in design phase and may still undergo breaking changes.
-Check the [CHANGELOG.md](CHANGELOG.md) for changes before upgrading.
+Check [breaking changes](CHANGELOG.md#breaking-changes) for changes before upgrading!

 ## Installation